quic/cloud-ai-sdk-pages/docs/Getting-Started/Inference-Workflow/model-execution/Triton-Inference-Server-Support.md

 Triton Inference Server is an open source inference serving software that streamlines AI inferencing.

-AIC100 SDK enables two backends for inference execution workflow.
-These backends, once used on a host with AIC100 cards, will detect the AIC100 cards during initialization and route the inferencing call (requested to Triton server) to the hardware.
+Cloud AI SDK enables two backends for inference execution workflow.
+These backends, once used on a host with AI 100 cards, will detect the AI 100 cards during initialization and route the inferencing call (requested to Triton server) to the hardware.

-- onnxruntime_onnx as platform with QAic EP(execution provider)
+- onnxruntime_onnx as platform with QAic EP(execution provider) for deploying ONNX graphs.
-- QAic as a customized C++ backend
+- QAic as a customized C++ backend for deploying compiled binaries optimized for AIC.

 ![image](../../../images/server_frontends.png)

-## Creating a AIC100 backend enabled Triton docker image using AIC100 development kits
+## Creating an AI 100 backend enabled Triton Docker image using AI 100 development kits

-In order to add a customized backends (to process inferencing on AIC100 hardware) into a Vanilla Triton server image, we need to run few scripts by passing sdk_path as parameters.
+In order to add customized backends (to process inferencing on AI 100 hardware) into a vanilla Triton server image, we need to run a few scripts by passing sdk_path as parameters.
-"docker-build.sh" script will generate a docker image as output.This script is a part of apps-sdk contents and can be run after unzipping it.
+`docker-build.sh` script will generate a Docker image as output.This script is a part of Cloud AI Aps SDK contents and can be run after unzipping it.

 ![image](../../../images/docker_workflow.png)